mbrugman67/BusPirate-docs-hugo/content/docs/overview/qwiic-stemma-breakout-garden-grove-adapter.md

 One fabulous I2C quick connect adapter to rule them all!
 The quick connect adapter combines the most popular I2C breakout standards in one Bus Pirate compatible plank.

 I2C is a simple communication protocol used by many sensors and devices.
-Over the years, manufacturers created "standard" connections for I2C breakout boards for quick solder-free prototyping.
+Over the years, manufacturers created "standard" I2C breakout board connectors for quick solder-free prototyping.
 All have the same basic four connections: power (V+), ground (GND), I2C Serial Data (SDA), and I2C Serial Clock (SCL).
 However, the pinout and connector types vary.